pdavis322/pdavis8-psoga-CV/part4report.md

 This second image is taken from the additional videos we added to our testing set:
 ![image](https://user-images.githubusercontent.com/26099766/145692503-ceb2e7f1-a0d7-429c-9b33-f88608ffa0b7.png)

 The angle of the board and the lighting in the test image is different from the training image, which causes some pieces to appear differently.
+Additionally, the varied angle means that certain pieces which were occluded in most of the images in the games from our training set are unoccluded.
 This is evident in the confusion matrix for the testing dataset:
 ![confusion_matrix](https://user-images.githubusercontent.com/26099766/145692586-58a003b7-4fc6-437f-862c-b3f571725a40.png)

 While the model still generally performs well on most pieces, it performs much worse on black queens and white queens compared to our initial test dataset which comprised mostly of images similar to the ones in our training set.
+That initial confusion matrix can be viewed [here](https://github.com/pdavis322/pdavis8-psoga-CV/blob/main/part3report.md).
+In order to improve the performance of the model on these games taken at different angles, it would be necessary to include taken at these angles in the training set.
+This would improve the performance on pieces which were underrepresented in the training set.

+## Part B: Presentation
-That initial confusion matrix can be viewed [here](https://github.com/pdavis322/pdavis8-psoga-CV/blob/main/part3report.md)
+Our presentation can be viewed here: https://docs.google.com/presentation/d/1GcJY5jhG46cwS6tUYZgUOAMyr-Ycm9ArT-L9O_G0-GQ/edit?usp=sharing